satvikjadhav/LearnStack/Computer_Science/Programming/Java/memory_management.md

 ### Heap
 - Stores objects and arrays: Objects that are created using the new keyword are stored here
 - Objects in the heap remain in memory as long as there is a reference pointing to them
+- Class variables are stored in the heap (which is shared among all threads)
 - Shared among all threads in a Java application.
 Objects in the heap are globally accessible as long as they are referenced by a variable or an object
 - Memory is allocated when objects are created and deallocated by the garbage collector
 - The heap is generally larger than the stack and can grow or shrink dynamically